 All this, of course, was very bizarre to the new Americans of British descent who came to Louisiana to do business.
 The front doors of their homes were in the middle of the house and they led to an entryway or reception area.
 To them, it would have been very odd indeed to enter the house at one end and even more strange to enter someone’s bedroom.
 Moreover, since Laura Plantation was run by women for many years, this meant doing business in a woman boudoir.
 How scandalous.

 This is a great example of the social construction of space.
 Where is the proper place for a front door?
 What kind of activities take place in the same room?
 What rooms/furniture are appropriate for strangers to see?
 Non-Creoles had to learn how to do business in a new way — perhaps accidentally bungling their entry by knocking at the window — and, ultimately, Laura and the other female presidents of the plantation would have to negotiate their expectations, by separating the bed and office for example.
-Something as simple as a front door, then, turns out to be a really neat example of social construction and social change.Lisa Wade is a professor of sociology at Occidental College.
+Something as simple as a front door, then, turns out to be a really neat example of social construction and social change.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.